|Title:||The Commons Governance Model|

 Most of the actual work is to be done by the PEP author and the community, the Council of Elders does not organize the vote and tally the results.

-The idea behind the first tentative decision is that this allows the Council of elders to make mistakes (by misjudging how far-reaching a PEP is) because the community has a chance to point out these mistakes.
+The idea behind the first tentative decision is mistakes by the Council of elders (misjudging how far-reaching a PEP is, most likely) are not fatal, because the community has a chance to point out these mistakes.

 Practically speaking this means that the tentative decision can be taken by a subset of the council, depending on the community to correct them.
 Getting seven hard-working professionals together every two weeks, even by email, may be a bit much to ask.

-Clarifying when an individual Elder speaks on behalf of the Council is probably best done by using a special email address, or some other means that unequivocally flags this fact.
-There is an analogy with the Pope speaking Ex Cathedra or just as himself (in which case he is not infallible).
+Clarifying when an individual Elder speaks on behalf of the Council is probably best done by using a special email address, or some Discourse topic into which only Elders can post.
+There is an analogy here with the Pope speaking Ex Cathedra or just as himself (in which case he is not infallible).
 The elders are most likely respected members of the community and it would be a bad idea if they feel they cannot voice their personal opinion on a PEP because they are on the council.

 The council should not be too big nor too small, probably somewhere between 5 and 10 members.
-There is probably no reason to fix this number.
+There is no reason to fix this number.
 The members should be knowledgeable about Python and the Python community, and willing to be impartial while operating as part of the council.
+Council members may be core developers but this is not a requirement.

 Everyone in the community should feel represented by the council so it would be good if the council is diverse: